-Of course many others had judged him for the clothes he wore and possibly his association with Mirat, but those were minor issues and did not bother him.
+Of course, many others had judged him for the clothes he wore and possibly his association with Mirat, but those were minor issues and did bother him.

-More students and some teachers looked towards him curiously as he made his way to the one place he wanted to indulge himself in: the Library.
+More students and some teachers looked to him curiously as he made his way to the one place he wanted to indulge himself in: the Library.

 Many of the students had laughed and ridiculed him when he entered the classroom, but upon seeing the instructor welcome him, introducing him, and gesturing him to a seat, the room had gone quiet.

 “…into your very beings.
 It is an ever changing and infinite dimension where the primal aspects of our powers are from.
-The amount of mana required to invoke a single incantation differentiates depending on the user: their control over their mana, their innate abilities, their affinity with the mana in their body, and the primal mana of Lagus.”
+The amount of mana required to invoke a single incantation differentiates depending on the user.
+The control over their mana, their innate abilities, their affinity with the mana in their body, and the primal mana of Lagus.”

 The master was lecturing the class about the benefits of being able to utilize one’s mana to the utmost.
 Although the lecture was reiterating a lot of things that would be taught in the beginners course, the intermediate class was where students start learning the concepts behind drawing the ancient and primordial mana from the spirit world of Lagus.